 WHAT TO BRING

-- Sleeping bag (optional but highly recommended).
+- Sleeping bag is optional but recommended if you are a bit cold-blooded.
 We will of course provide sheets and blankets for your bed, but even a cheap sleeping bag will probably be more comfortable for you.

-- Comfy warm clothing, including both short and long sport pants
+- Comfy clothing, including both short and long sport pants

 - Sport shoes and socks

 - Towel (a beach towel is ok; you can hang it out when wet in the backside of your cabin)